syphon-org/syphon/README.md

 # Syphon

-A privacy centric messenger for the people
+A privacy centric messenger for everyone

 ## Why